You are here

 This year’s annual conference will focus on opportunities and challenges in the emerging data economy.
 Representatives from the European Institutions, SME and SME associations, standardisation organisations, as well as other key stakeholders participating in the standards development process at national and European level will discuss how standards can help remove the barriers that prevent small players such as SMEs from exploiting the full potential of the data economy or even from being able to trade at all.

 The event will start with a networking lunch at 12.00 noon (midday) which will be held at the Brussels Square.
+The event will be organised taking into account all the relevant safety measures and recommendations in times of COVID-19.

 Nearby metro, tram and bus stations: Parc, Palais, Royale, Trône and Bruxelles Central